Pete Maravich: Atlanta Hawks

 The Atlanta Hawks selected Maravich with the third pick in the first round of the 1970 NBA draft, where he played for coach Richie Guerin.
-He was not a natural fit in Atlanta, as the Hawks already boasted a top-notch scorer at the guard position in combo guard Lou Hudson.
+He was not a natural fit in Atlanta.
+The Hawks already boasted a top-notch scorer at the guard position in combo guard Lou Hudson.
 In fact, Maravich's flamboyant style stood in stark contrast to the conservative play of Hudson and star center Walt Bellamy.
 It also did not help that many of the veteran players resented the $1.9 million contract that Maravich received from the team—a very large salary at that time.

 Maravich appeared in 81 games and averaged 23.2 points per contest—good enough to earn NBA All-Rookie Team honors.
 He managed to blend his style with his teammates, so much so that Hudson set a career high by scoring 26.8 points per game.
 But the team stumbled to a 36–46 record—12 wins fewer than in the previous season.
-Still, the Hawks qualified for the playoffs, where they lost to the New York Knicks during the first round, as Maravich averaged 22 points a contest in the five game series.
+Still, the Hawks qualified for the playoffs, where they lost to the New York Knicks during the first round, as Maravich averaged 22 points a contest in the five-game series.

 Maravich struggled somewhat during his second season.
 His scoring average dipped to 19.3 points per game, and the Hawks finished with another disappointing 36–46 record.
 Once again they qualified for the playoffs, and once again they were eliminated in the first round.
 However, Atlanta fought hard against the Boston Celtics, with Maravich averaging 27.7 points in the series.

-Maravich erupted in his third season, averaging 26.1 points (5th in the NBA) and dishing out 6.9 assists per game (6th in the NBA).
+Maravich erupted in his third season, averaging 26.1 points (fifth in the NBA) and dishing out 6.9 assists per game (sixth in the NBA).
 With 2,063 points, he combined with Hudson (2,029 points) to become only the second set of teammates in league history to each score over 2,000 points in a single season.
 The Hawks soared to a 46–36 record, but again bowed out in the first round of the playoffs.
 However, the season was good enough to earn Maravich his first-ever appearance in the NBA All-Star Game, and also All-NBA Second Team honors.

 The following season (1973–74) was his best yet—at least in terms of individual accomplishments.
 Maravich posted 27.7 points per game—second in the league behind Bob McAdoo—and earned his second appearance in the All-Star Game, where he would start for the Eastern Conference and score 15 points.
 However, Atlanta sank to a disappointing 35–47 record and missed the postseason entirely.
+By this point, he and head coach Cotton Fitzsimmons did not get along, with the latter giving him a two game suspension at one point.